Sewing collars & leashes with an LK-1900BN bartacking machine

 You can buy additional arch assemblies (have one for each clamp you use).
 Juki doesn't sell the arch assembly.
 You have to buy the bare arch and all the parts that attach to it.
 The bare arch (#400-39013) costs $70 (Jan 2026.
 The other parts probably add $200-$300.).
 That would get expensive.

-I started changing clamps this way.
+I started changing clamps this way (with dedicated arches).
 I'm happy.
-If I did this again, I'd consider removing the faceplate to change clamps.
+But, if I did this again I'd consider removing the face-plate to change clamps.
 I make more of one thing at a time.
 I don't change clamps as often as I thought I would.
 Doing it the face-plate way wouldn't be bad.
 I spent $300 for arches.
 It might not be worth it.
-It's less tedious, and less messy.I think I jumped on it because I found these arches before I had my machine.
-I thought for $60-$70 each, I should grab those while I can (if the only option is $400 each from Juki.
-It made a lot of sense then.
+It's less tedious; less messy.
+I think I jumped on it because I found these arches before I had my machine.
+I thought for $60-$70 each, I should grab those while I can (if the only option is $400 from Juki.
+It made sense then.
 But, now that I've used the machine for a couple years.
 Removing the faceplate wouldn't be much work.
-I'd still view it as "what if these inexpensive used arches stopped being available?
-Would I kick mysle for not...?"
-It still seems worth it that way to me.

 Important note about re-installing the arch: There is a small slider part on top of the arch.
-It sits inside an elevated cup (the "ball retainer" - which got its name from older models of the machine that used ball bearings in a cup.
+It sits inside the elevated cup (the "ball retainer" - which got its name from older models of the machine that used ball bearings in a cup.
 The cups may not be the same between those models and this one.).
-Make sure that slider sits flat (and that you didn't lose it).
+Make sure that slider sits flat (and that you don't lose it).
 That slider can slip out a little, causing the arch to be cocked a little.
 If I'm careless and don't see it, then I notice it when tightening down the arch.
-Normally, the arch tightens down suddenly.
-If the slider isn't flat, then tightening the arch down will feel springy.
+Normally, the arch tightens suddenly.
+If the slider isn't flat, then tightening the arch will feel springy.
 You'll know it doesn't feel right.
 (It's probably not good for the arch, putting a stress on it to make it mate with the base it bolts onto.).
-It could be worthwhile to deliberately mis-align the slider to feel it, so you'll recognize it.
+It could be worthwhile to deliberately misalign the slider to feel it, so you'll recognize it.

 "Simple work clamp kit"